 The preparation of financial statements in conformity with IFRS requires the use of certain critical accounting estimates.
 It also requires Directors to exercise judgment in the process of applying the Group's accounting policies.
 Changes in assumptions may have a significant impact on the financial statements in the period the assumptions changed.
 Management believes that the underlying assumptions are appropriate and that the Group's financial statements therefore present the financial position and results fairly.
-The areas involving a higher degree of judgment or complexity, or areas where assumptions and estimates are significant to the consolidated financial statement.
+The areas involving a higher degree of judgment or complexity, or areas where assumptions and estimates are significant to the consolidated financial statements, are disclosed in Note 3.